YSZhuoyang/distributed-real-time-messaging/README.md

 ## Setup servers

 * Run 'Server.java' with an attribute '-lp <local port number>' to start a root server.
 A secret will be returned can can be found in console.
 Same secret will be used to start other servers.
-(Note: host name of root server is '127.0.1.1' by default)
 * Run 'Server.java' with attributes:

         -lp <local port>